turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:466684][end:471780]] First, watching animals, and second, reporting the results to other scientists.

 07:52 [[start:472120][end:477744]] Certainty about what animals are doing has different uses at each stage.
-[[start:477872][end:518310]] And this is really a beautiful and subtle point by distinguishing stages of the ethological encounter, the behavioral scientific encounter, whether we're talking about ants on the ground or people in the cities, separating out the observational moment and the uncertainties that are always at play there from this secondary communication about behavior at which point having really clear defined articulations of behavior becomes so important for scientific reproducibility, integrity, accessibility and so on.
+[[start:477872][end:518310]] And this is really a beautiful and subtle point.
+By distinguishing stages of the ethological encounter, the behavioral scientific encounter, whether we're talking about ants on the ground or people in the cities, separating out the observational moment and the uncertainties that are always at play there from this secondary communication about behavior, at which point having really clear defined articulations of behavior becomes so important for scientific reproducibility, integrity, accessibility and so on.
-[[start:519240][end:535400]] Personally, I find that this paper anticipates a lot of the specifications that today we would consider part of the metabasian perspective, which is to say we're making inferences as cognitive systems about other cognitive systems.
+[[start:519240][end:535400]] Personally, I find that this paper anticipates a lot of the specifications that today we would consider part of the meta-Bayesian perspective, which is to say we're making inferences as cognitive systems about other cognitive systems.

 08:56 [[start:536700][end:541720]] She wrote, My questions about ant watching do not arise when I'm watching ants.
-[[start:542060][end:546524]] Most of the time, I do not think much about certainty when ant watching.
+[[start:542060][end:546524]] Most of the time, I do not think much about certainty when ant-watching.

-09:06 [[start:546722][end:550540]] Replace that for the social human setting with people watching.
+09:06 [[start:546722][end:550540]] Replace that for the social human setting with people-watching.
 [[start:550690][end:553564]] Sometimes we're just watching people, and that's okay.
 [[start:553602][end:554830]] That's part of the moment.
-[[start:556260][end:559072]] I do not think much about certainty when ant watching.
+[[start:556260][end:559072]] "I do not think much about certainty when ant-watching.
 [[start:559206][end:560530]] I enact it.

 09:22 [[start:562500][end:571540]] The questions do not come from doubts about the certainty of my seeing, but from the ways that doubts about the certainty of seeing have shaped scientific practice.
 [[start:571960][end:579860]] The resolution of the problem would come from changes that would allow observers to talk about what they are actually doing when watching animals.
 [[start:580540][end:585000]] Truthful accounts of scientific animal watching don't yet exist.
-[[start:585580][end:590330]] This truth is not yet formed because we have not yet learned to talk about it.
+[[start:585580][end:590330]] This truth is not yet formed because we have not yet learned to talk about it."
-[[start:592220][end:595928]] What a wonderful expression and delightfully.
+[[start:592220][end:595928]] What a wonderful expression and delightfully:

-09:56 [[start:596024][end:600476]] I came to see the confused foragers as patrollers searching for new food.
+09:56 [[start:596024][end:600476]] "I came to see the confused foragers as patrollers searching for new food.

-10:00 [[start:600578][end:607632]] I saw the other foragers as already decided about their destination, not available to be distracted by a new source of food.
+10:00 [[start:600578][end:607632]] I saw the other foragers as already decided about their destination, not available to be distracted by a new source of food."
 [[start:607766][end:615810]] And so we have this really fascinating dialectic where in the moment we're observing in this predefinitional space.
 [[start:616260][end:622084]] Not questioning, though maybe we went to the field site to ask and answer a question, get data about a question.
 [[start:622202][end:635268]] But in the moment, we're in the flow of observation and not asking questions, though the uncertainty may be the highest afterwards when we're communicating to our scientific colleagues.

-10:35 [[start:635364][end:653384]] I defined an outgoing forager as a forager as a nest mate with no object in the mandibles and heading off in a straight line passing a demarcated .3 meters from the colony entrance, then people, well, why 3 meters?
+10:35 [[start:635364][end:653384]] I defined an outgoing forager as a forager as a nest-mate with no object in the mandibles and heading off in a straight line passing a demarcated point 3 meters from the colony entrance, then people, well, why 3 meters?
 [[start:653432][end:654360]] Why not 2 meters?
 [[start:654440][end:657280]] Or why can't it be carrying something on the way out?
 [[start:657430][end:662320]] Those questions arise in that precise space of communication.

-11:02 [[start:662740][end:670036]] And I wanted to open the lecture with this view because it puts a space between.
+11:02 [[start:662740][end:670036]] And I wanted to open the lecture with this view because it puts a space between

-11:10 [[start:670218][end:672870]] I see that person putting out a fire.
+11:10 [[start:670218][end:672870]] "I see that person putting out a fire" and [[start:674040][end:675860]] "They're a firefighter."
-[[start:674040][end:675860]] They're a firefighter.
 [[start:676680][end:681780]] In that space between is the interpretive moment and possibility.
 [[start:681940][end:689610]] And reimagining the social has so much to do with this process of, let's just say, ant watching.
 [[start:691500][end:695336]] Second view in this background and context section.

-11:35 [[start:695528][end:700936]] And here I wanted to draw from a wonderful presentation that JF.
+11:35 [[start:695528][end:700936]] And here I wanted to draw from a wonderful presentation that J.F.
 [[start:700968][end:725620]] Cloutier, a facilitator and participant at the Active Inference institute, presented as part of his robotics and embodied project, where, yes, he's building Lego robots that do symbolic Active Inference, but also opening up some great philosophical directions and ones that have a lot of implications for how we think about natural, artificial and synthetic intelligence.

-12:06 [[start:726200][end:739050]] This presentation was called All Intelligence is Collective Intelligence, and it was based upon the title and drawing upon a recent 2022 citation by Fallon Days et al.
+12:06 [[start:726200][end:739050]] This presentation was called "All Intelligence is Collective Intelligence" and it was based upon the title and drawing upon a recent 2022 citation by Falandays et al.
-[[start:739420][end:754408]] And some of these maxims or expressions that JF provided, I thought were so provocative and also brought us back to that initial question, why collective behavior?
+[[start:739420][end:754408]] And some of these maxims or expressions that JF provided, I thought were so provocative and also brought us back to that initial question: why collective behavior?
 [[start:754584][end:757276]] I mean, what system isn't a collective?

 12:37 [[start:757308][end:761760]] So why do we need the adjective if we're talking about behaving systems?